Skip to main content

 Multi-stage Fitness Test (MSFT)

-• The familiar 'bleep test' using 15-metre shuttles at increasing speed to achieve level 5.4
+• The familiar 'bleep test' using 15-metre shuttles at increasing speed, requiring a minimum level of 5.4.

 Police Chester Treadmill Test (CTT)

-• Brisk 6km/hr walking pace on treadmill with gradient increases of 3% every 2 minutes for 10 minutes total.
+• Walk briskly at 6km/hr on a treadmill with gradient increasing by 3% every 2 minutes for a total of 10 minutes.

-If you do not pass the MSFT on the first attempt, you will be allowed a second attempt after a recommended period of training.
-You will also be offered the option of taking the Police Chester Treadmill Test (CTT), as an alternative to the MSFT.
+If you do not pass the MSFT on your first attempt, you will be allowed a second attempt after a recommended training period.
+You will also be offered the option of taking the Police Chester Treadmill Test (CTT), as an alternative.

 If you’re unsuccessful at the second attempt, using the MSFT or CTT, your application will not be progressed.
 You will be able to re-apply after three months, subject to there being a live campaign.